 I’m new to this museum education malarkey.
 Where can I find a wealth of information and advice?

-What’s being a freelancer like?
+What’s being a freelancer/consultant like?

 - I find it tremendously varied, good fun, very interesting indeed and phenomenally rewarding.
 I am learning all the time, as well as facilitating other people’s learning.
 Museums, galleries, heritage sites and gardens are fantastic places, and spreading the joy of these resources is a great thing to do for a living.